 Step 2.
-If the situation does not get resolved after step one, the student must submit in writing a report to the Vice President of Student Development.
-The Vice President of Student Development will meet with the student.
-If the problem involves the Vice President of Student Development or Student Development staff, the student should report the incident to the Academic Vice President.
-The Vice President of Student Development will then meet with parties involved to discuss and seek resolution.
+If the situation does not get resolved after step one, the student must submit in writing a report to the Vice President for Student Development.
+The Vice President for Student Development will meet with the student.
+If the problem involves the Vice President for Student Development or Student Development staff, the student should report the incident to the Vice President for Academics.
+The Vice President for Student Development will then meet with parties involved to discuss and seek resolution.

 Step 3.
-If the Vice President of Student Development is not involved in the incident a Student Grievance Committee will be formed and convened within (5) business days after receipt of the request.
-If the Vice President of Student Development is party to the incident, the Vice President for Academics shall within (5) business days convene the Student Grievance Committee.
+If the Vice President for Student Development is not involved in the incident a Student Grievance Committee will be formed and convened within (5) business days after receipt of the request.
+If the Vice President for Student Development is party to the incident, the Vice President for Academics shall within (5) business days convene the Student Grievance Committee.

-This committee shall be chosen by either the Vice President of Student Development, or if necessary, by the Academic Vice President and consist of:
+This committee shall be chosen by either the Vice President for Student Development, or if necessary, by the Vice President for Academics and consist of: